Research Scientist II

 The focus of my research is developing new laboratory and field instruments to measure trace gases and aerosol in the atmosphere.
 Cavity enhanced spectroscopy is a sensitive and accurate technique that can achieve effective pathlengths of many kilometers in a cell with a physical length of 1 m.
 These optical cavities can be coupled to extremely high-power blue and ultraviolet LEDs.
 Previously, I used broadband cavity enhanced spectroscopy to measure glyoxal (CHOCHO), nitrous acid (HONO), and nitrogen dioxide (NO2).
 Currently, I am using these analytical methods to quantify the scattering and absorption by atmospheric aerosol particles.

 M.S., Environmental Science and Engineering, California Institute of Technology, 2002

 Ph.D., Environmental Science and Engineering, California Institute of Technology, 2006

-- Measurement of trace reactive gases in the atmosphere using spectroscopic techniques.
+- Measurement of aerosol optical properties and reactive trace gases using spectroscopic techniques.

 - Information about my graduate work: column concentrations of greenhouse gases and the Total Carbon Column Observing Network.

-Incoherent broadband cavity enhanced absorption spectroscopy (IBBCEAS) is an analytical technique that was first described by Fiedler et al. (2003).
+Broadband cavity enhanced spectroscopy (BBCES) is an analytical technique that was first described by Fiedler et al. (2003).
 This approach uses a broadband light source, optical cavity, and grating spectrometer to acquire spectra with a very long effective absorption pathlength.
 Spectral fitting methods can be used to retrieve multiple absorbers.
 I have used this technique for laboratory and field measurements of glyoxal (CHOCHO), nitrous acid (HONO), nitrogen dioxide (NO2), ozone (O3), hydrogen peroxide (H2O2), and aerosol optical extinction.